Control of nonlinear Compton scattering in a squeezed vacuum

-where $M_{j,0}(\bm{k},\bm{p})$ is the known nonlinear Compton scattering amplitude without squeezing and recoil (see, e.g., Ref. \cite{Di_Piazza_2018}), which can also be obtained from $M_{j,\pm}(\bm{k},\bm{p})$ by neglecting the recoil.
-Note that although the quantum effect of photon recoil is negligible here, the quantum treatment is clearly necessary here to include the effects of squeezing and of the electron wave packet.
+where we have also used Eqs. (\ref{Identity_1})-(\ref{Identity_2}).
+Note that although the quantum effect of photon recoil is negligible here, the quantum treatment based on strong-field QED is necessary to include the nonlinear effects in the THz laser field ($\xi_0\sim 1$), as well as the effects of squeezing and of the electron wave packet.
 Finally, if the squeezing is implemented along the polarization $j=1$, only the corresponding emission probability is affected.
-By indicating as $d\mathcal{P}_1(\bm{k})$ the differential probability averaged/summed over the initial/final electron spins, we obtain $d\mathcal{P}_1(\bm{k})=[1+F(\bm{k})]dP_1(\bm{k})$, where
+By indicating as $d\mathcal{P}_1(\bm{k})$ the differential probability averaged/summed over the initial/final electron spins, we obtain $d\mathcal{P}_1(\bm{k})=[1+F_1(\bm{k})]d\mathcal{P}^{(0)}_1(\bm{k})$, where

 and where